 Internship 1.
-Seeks to understand and empathize Internship 2.
-Joins and maintains Internship 3.
-Recognizes societal influences on Internship 4.
-Skillfully manages with each person's perspective. connection with all members in the relationship system, including those who may not be present. therapeutic alliance and seeks to engage silenced or overlooked voices and perspectives. relationship with family members to counteract societal power imbalances and facilitate their engagement with each other.
+Seeks to Internship 2.
+Internship 3.
+Recognizes Internship 4. understand and empathize Joins and maintains societal influences on Skillfully manages with each person's connection with all therapeutic alliance and relationship with family perspective. members in the seeks to engage silenced or members to counteract relationship system, overlooked voices and societal power imbalances including those who may perspectives. and facilitate their not be present. engagement with each other.